srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

 Once the UE has been initialised you should see an output similar to the following::

-  Reading configuration file ue_debug.conf...
+  Reading configuration file ue.conf...
   WARNING: cpu0 scaling governor is not set to performance mode.
 Realtime processing could be compromised.
 Consider setting it to performance mode before running the application.

-  Built in Release mode using commit 2a0d3b1ff on branch experimental_sa_amari_attach.
+  Built in Release mode using commit 827b5c300 on branch merge_dev_june22.

   Opening 1 channels in RF device=default with args=clock=external
   Supported RF device list: RFdc file